centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/pluginpacks.md

 ![image](../assets/configuration/pluginpacks/install_pp.png)

-You can also click on the Plugin Pack to display more details and click on the ``+``
+You can also click on the Monitoring Connector to display more details and click on the ``+``

 ![image](../assets/configuration/pluginpacks/install_pp_2.png)